GameB-Ventures/mooli/README.md

 Allow users to easily create smart contracts on Ethereum blockchain.

+---

 ### Details

-Audience:
-... (think)

 ### Stages

 ### To Do

 - [x] Pick one generic use case where smart contract can be generated for any of the audience above
-- [ ] Derive one specific use-case from generic (also solves audience)
+- [x] Derive one specific use-case from generic (also solves audience)
-- [ ] Map use case into a decision tree of branches and input params
+- [x] Map use case into a decision tree of branches and input params
+- [ ] Code workflow into a form
+- [ ] Deploy online
+- [ ] Validate the need

 ### Generic Use case